OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

    ```

 > [!NOTE]
 > If your add-in includes the `Runtimes` element in the manifest (required for a shared runtime) and the conditions for using Microsoft Edge with WebView2 (Chromium-based) are met, it uses that WebView2 control.
 If the conditions are not met, then it uses Internet Explorer 11 regardless of the Windows or Microsoft 365 version.
-For more information, see [Runtimes](../reference/manifest/runtimes.md).
-For more information about the conditions, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+For more information, see [Runtimes](../reference/manifest/runtimes.md) and [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).

 4. In the `<Page>` element, change the source location from **Functions.Page.Url** to **ContosoAddin.Url**.